anze3db/blog/_posts/2024-01-15-django-sqlite-dblock.md

 This is very awkward and even impossible in most views where the first thing to do is to fetch the user of the current request.

-Luckily, SQLite can acquire a lock immediately when starting a transaction. [`BEGIN IMMEDIATE`](https://www.sqlite.org/lang_transaction.html#deferred_immediate_and_exclusive_transactions).
+Luckily, SQLite can acquire a lock immediately when starting a transaction with [`BEGIN IMMEDIATE`](https://www.sqlite.org/lang_transaction.html#deferred_immediate_and_exclusive_transactions).
 We can use this in our view like this:

 ```python
 def read_write_transaction_immediate(_):